pelias/csv-importer/README.md

 This importer is designed to bring data about places on Mars, yes - Mars the planet, into Pelias.

+See [geocodemars.com](https://geocodemars.com) for a live demo of Pelias using this data.

 ## Overview

 This importer will process any CSV with the following headers: